Should all UK pension schemes have an independent professional trustee?

 Conversely, there may be situations where trustees are unduly concerned and the IPT may help the board reach proportionate conclusions on what should be sought from the sponsor.

 In addition, the speed of decision-making on boards with an IPT is often noticeably faster than one without, and these small steps alone can be enough to protect more member benefits than would otherwise be the case.

 And what can you, as a trustee board, do now to protect your members?

-Monitor the situation – how engaged is the Sponsor with the trustee board and what corporate decision are they making, for example generous dividend payments?
-Ask for updates on the implementation of decisions you made in your meetings from the trustee’s and the sponsor’s advisers
+- Monitor the situation – how engaged is the sponsor with the trustee board, and what corporate decision are they making (eg generous dividend payments)?
+Ask for updates on the implementation of decisions you made in your meetings from the trustee’s and the sponsor’s advisers.